yangbao000123/hello-world/exercises/README.md

         - where $E[h_{payout} * (N-1)]$ measures a fresh-round payout since hasn't flipped a tail
         - as first-round turns to be Head, it's equivalent to start the game fresh

-### Recursion, recurrence at uniformly random probabilities
+### Recursion, recurrence at uniformly random probabilities; OST
+- number of states, ending of game is dependent on one of states;
+- E[event] is conditional on first or previous outcome
 - cost of current step: 1
 - additional step to reach a state given current state
     - E[filps until both head and tail]
+    - E[rolling out same face value and end]
+    - E[seated with no-adjacent rule]
     - E[steps to cover all edges of a triangle]
     - stop game when reach repetitive value {1, 2, 3, 1, 2, 3}
         - expected payout given last-roll result